apache/mina-sshd/README.md

 This means that users that encounter this (and related) problems must modify the supported security settings **explicitly** in order to avoid the issue.

+**Special notice:** `ssh-rsa` was left in as part of the default setup since there are still a lot of systems / users using it.
+However, in future version it will be removed from the default.
+We therefore strongly encourage users to migrate to other keys (e.g. ECDSA, ED25519) as soon as possible.

 # [Release notes](./CHANGES.md)

 # Core requirements